apacblocks/apacblocks.org/README.md

 ### Token

 The organisation shall have an associated shitcoin which will be initially distributed at the Genesis event (Launch Party).
-The protocol rules for this token (such as inflation rate etc) are decided programmatically by on-chain voting.
+Protocol rules for this token (such as inflation rate etc) are decided programmatically by on-chain voting.

+### FAQ

+Q: Is this a DAO?
+A: Probably.
+Time will tell.

+Q: Can I edit this page?
+A: Yes.
+Please see the [contribution protocol](http://socialarchitecture.science/c4/) and send a pull request.